-Game drives are the most popular activity in the reserve; balloon safaris can be arranged at specific sites.
+Morning and afternoon game drives are the most popular activity in the reserve, with specialized night game drives also available; balloon safaris can be arranged at specific sites.

 Game walks are not permitted but are on offer in the surrounding conservancies.

-Maasai village visits allow you to gain an insight into the cultures and traditions of this revered tribe.
+Maasai cultural visits allow you to gain an insight into the cultures and traditions of this revered tribe.

 Maasai Mara (1,672 km2) takes its name from the Maasai people, a nomadic, Nilotic people famed for their prowess as warriors.
 Cattle represent their wealth and are used not only for food but also for dowries, fines and sacrifices.